Chart Color Schemes

 An assessment of population growth drivers in Childers reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Childers' (Qld) statistical area (Lv2) population is estimated at around 1,840 as of Nov 2025.
-This reflects an increase of 158 people (9.4%) since the 2021 Census, which reported a population of 1,682 people.
-The change is inferred from the resident population of 1,809 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 3 validated new addresses since the Census date.
-This level of population equates to a density ratio of 97 persons per square kilometer, providing significant space per person and potential room for further development.
-Childers' growth of 9.4% since the 2021 census exceeded the SA3 area (8.7%), along with the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 91.0% of overall population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Childers (Qld) is around 1,839.
+This figure reflects a growth of 157 people since the 2021 Census, which recorded a population of 1,682.
+The change was inferred from AreaSearch's estimate of 1,809 residents following examination of ABS' latest ERP data release in June 2024 and validation of one new address since the Census date.
+This results in a density ratio of 96 persons per square kilometer.
+Childers' population growth rate of 9.3% since the 2021 census exceeded both the Rest of Qld (9.1%) and the SA3 area, positioning it as a growth leader in the region.
+Interstate migration contributed approximately 91.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering the projected demographic shifts, a population increase just below the median of national regional areas is expected, with Childers (Qld) (SA2) expected to grow by 228 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 15.8% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Considering projected demographic shifts, the suburb of Childers is expected to grow by just below the median of national regional areas.
+By 2041, it is projected to increase by 240 persons, reflecting a total increase of 16.3% over the 17 years.

 Frequently Asked Questions - Population